-6. Create a Profit Improvement program (PIP) asking your staff for ideas.
-Don’t kid yourself they know if the business is doing well or not.
+6. Create a Profit Improvement Program (PIP) asking your staff for ideas.
+Don’t kid yourself; they know if the business is doing well or not.
 I’ve seen business do this with very effective results.
-Make fun or contest for best ideas.
+Make fun or contest for the best ideas.
 The more you get them involved the more they feel they own the place.
 Yes, some might quit.
 But if they are marginal employees that’s good.
 Privately, give the best people a special reason to stay.

 7. Offer time off for less pay especially around holidays.
 Offer to pay them back in six months as cash flow improves.

-9. What ever you measure and post for employees with improve.
-Chart it; create peer pressure to improve productivity or performance.
+9. Whatever you measure and post for employees to improve, Chart it; create peer pressure to improve productivity or performance.

 10. Raise your price.
-If you are a small business you should be offering your customer the Best Quality and Service and for that you should be selling for the highest price.
+If you are a small business you should be offering your customer the Best Quality and Service and for that, you should be selling for the highest price.
 People are willing to pay for quality and you can’t with the Wal-Mart’s.
 You don’t have the volume.
-You should be in niche that the Wal-Mart’s don’t offer.
+You should be in a niche that the Wal-Marts don’t offer.

 11. Pay for performance.
 Try a new incentive program or contest to create enthusiasm.
 But get their ideas on what the incentive would be.